rui314/mold/README.md

   and the first process exits.
 The second process can take time to exit, because it is not an interactive process.

+- A .build-id, a unique ID embedded to an output file, is usually computed by applying a cryptographic hash function (e.g. SHA-1) to an output file.
+But it adds an extra time for linking because a linker has to compute a SHA-1 checksum after the actual linking is done.
+We should instead compute a SHA-1 for a tuple of (all input files, command line options, linker version) as a build-id.

 - [Intel Threading Building Blocks](https://github.com/oneapi-src/oneTBB) (TBB) is a good library for parallel execution and has several concurrent